sarweshwargoud/SkillWeave-AI/README.md

 # 🚀 SkillWeave AI
-### AI-Powered Learning Path & YouTube Playlist Generator
+### AI-Powered Learning Path & YouTube Playlist Generator..

 SkillWeave AI is an intelligent AI/ML system that transforms scattered YouTube educational videos into a **structured, continuous, and personalized learning roadmap**.